camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/060-services/020-inter-process-communication-ws.html.md

 ---

-Let's assume you have two processes running on different Process Engines on different servers.
-This could e.g. be a system with a central process engine that orchestrates several application-specific process engines:
+Let's assume that you have two processes running on different Process Engines on different servers.
+This could for example be a system with a central process engine that orchestrates several application-specific process engines:

 <center>
   <img src="ref:asset:/assets/img/real-life/inter-process-communication-ws.png" class="img-responsive"/>